-1. If the URI scheme allows the port number to be explicitly included in the URI string, and a port number is specified within the URI, then that port number MUST be used by the client to contact the IPP object.

-2. If the URI scheme allows the port number to be explicitly included in the URI string, and a port number is not specified within the URI, then default port number implied by that URI scheme MUST be used by the client to contact the IPP object.

-3. If the URI scheme does not allow an explicit port number to be specified within the URI, then the default port number implied by that URI MUST be used by the client to contact the IPP object.
+- 1. If the URI scheme allows the port number to be explicitly included in the URI string, and a port number is specified within the URI, then that port number MUST be used by the client to contact the IPP object. - 2.
+If the URI scheme allows the port number to be explicitly included in the URI string, and a port number is not specified within the URI, then default port number implied by that URI scheme MUST be used by the client to contact the IPP object. - 3.
+If the URI scheme does not allow an explicit port number to be specified within the URI, then the default port number implied by that URI MUST be used by the client to contact the IPP object.

-Note: The IPP "Encoding and Transport document [IPP-PRO] shows a mapping of IPP onto HTTP/1.1 and defines a new default port number for using IPP over HTTP/1.1.

-- 3.1.6 Operation Response Status Codes and Status Messages - Every operation response includes a REQUIRED "status-code" parameter and an OPTIONAL "status- - message" operation attribute, and an OPTIONAL "detailed-status-message" operation attribute.
-The Print- - 1057 URI and Send-URI response MAY include an OPTIONAL "document-access-error" operation attribute. - 1058 3.1.6.1 "status-code" (type2 enum) - The REQUIRED "status-code" parameter provides information on the processing of a request. - The status code is intended for use by automata.
-A client implementation of IPP SHOULD convert status code values into any localized message that has semantic meaning to the end user. - The "status-code" value is a numeric value that has semantic meaning.
-The "status-code" syntax is similar - to a "type2 enum" (see section 4.1 on "Attribute Syntaxes") except that values can range only from 0x0000 - to 0x7FFF.
-Section 13 describes the status codes, assigns the numeric values, and suggests a corresponding - status message for each status code for use by the client when the user's natural language is English. - If the Printer performs an operation with no errors and it encounters no problems, it MUST return the status code 'successful-ok' in the response.
-See section 13. - If the client supplies unsupported values for the following parameters or Operation attributes, the Printer object MUST reject the operation, NEED NOT return the unsupported attribute value in the Unsupported Attributes group, and MUST return the indicated status code:
+- Note: The IPP encoding and transport "Encoding and Transport document [IPP-PRO] shows a mapping of 1062 IPP onto HTTP/1.1 [RFC2616] and defines a new default port number for using IPP over HTTP/1.1.
+1063 - 3.1.6 Operation Response Status Codes and Status Messages 1064 - Every operation response includes a REQUIRED "status-code" parameter and an OPTIONAL "status-1065 - message" operation attribute, and an OPTIONAL "detailed-status-message" operation attribute.
+The Print-1066 - URI and Send-URI response MAY include an OPTIONAL "document-access-error" operation attribute.
+1067 - 3.1.6.1 "status-code" (type2 enum) 1068 - The REQUIRED "status-code" parameter provides information on the processing of a request.
+A "status-1069 message" attribute provides a short textual description of the status of the operation.
+1070 - The status code is intended for use by automata, and the status message is intended for the human end user.
+1071 - If a response does include a "status-message" attribute, an IPP client NEED NOT examine or display the 1072 - message, however it SHOULD do so in someautomata.
+A client implementation specific manner of IPP 1073 - SHOULD convert status code values into any localized message that has semantic meaning to the end user.
+1074 - The "status-code" value is a numeric value that has semantic meaning.
+The "status-code" syntax is similar 1075 - to a "type2 enum" (see section 4.1 on "Attribute Syntaxes") except that values can range only from 0x0000 1076 - to 0x7FFF.
+Section 13 describes the status codes, assigns the numeric values, and suggests a corresponding 1077 - status message for each status code for use by the client when the user's natural language is English.
+1078 - If the Printer performs an operation with no errors and it encounters no problems, it MUST return the status 1079 code 'successful-ok' in the response.
+See section 13. - 1080 - If the client supplies unsupported values for the following parameters or Operation attributes, the Printer 1081 - object MUST reject the operation, NEED NOT return the unsupported attribute value in the Unsupported 1082 - Attributes group, and MUST return the indicated status code: 1083 version-number server-error-version-not-supported server-error-operation-not-supported operation-id attributes-charset client-error-charset-not-supported compression client-error-compression-not-supported document-format client-error-document-format-not-supported document-uri client-error-uri-scheme-not-supported, client-error-document-access-error